elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> CSS animations make it possible to do simple animations without JavaScript at all.
-JavaScript can be used to control CSS animations and make them even better, with little code.
-The general idea is that when you can use CSS versus JavaScript you should because it reduces the load on the browser.
+  <div><strong>Interview Response:</strong> CSS animations make it possible to do simple animations without JavaScript.
+JavaScript can be used to control CSS animations and make them even better with little code.
+The general idea is that when you can use CSS versus JavaScript, you should because it reduces the load on the browser.
     </div>
   </div>
 </details>